MixoMax/mCal/docs/style_guide.md

-# Frontend Style Guide - Proton Calendar Clone
+# Frontend Style Guide - mCal

-This document outlines the stylistic choices and conventions used in the Proton Calendar Clone frontend.
+This document outlines the stylistic choices and conventions used in the mCal frontend.
 It serves as a reference for implementing new UI elements and maintaining consistency.

 ## 1. Color Palette